 The fundamental tenets of the blockchain interoperability solutions are scalability as well as governance.

 Wondering about the different types of blockchain technology?
 Take a look at the 4 different types of blockchain technology to learn more about them.

 Developers behind Blocknet are currently working on creating a decentralized exchange all in the effort of enhancing interchange communication.

 Blockchain is also implementing blockchain interoperability strategies that can change the way we see blockchain at the moment.

 What Blocknet intends to do is decentralize all the four components all in the effort of creating the first Decentralized exchange.
 The project backers are also working on optimizing the cross-chain platform to serve as infrastructure.

 Aion online is another high profile Blockchain interoperability project that seeks to address unresolved questions around scalability and interoperability in blockchain networks.
 Developers are planning to position Aion as the standard protocol used by various blockchains.
 The end game is to enhance the creation of efficient and decentralized systems.

 The developers have already come up with a federated blockchain network that makes it possible to integrate disparate blockchain systems in multi-tier hub.

 Wanchain casts itself as the world’s first online blockchain interoperable blockchain solution, with secure multi-party computing.
-The cross chain solution seeks to rebuild finance by housing all digital assets on one blockchain.
+More so, the blockchain interoperability solution seeks to rebuild finance by housing all digital assets on one blockchain.